Romain-P/Guinness-Bot/README.md

 # Guinness Bot
 ## Introduction
 A dofus retro MITM event-driven bot written in `C++` and `Kotlin JVM`.
+Client modifications are not needed, the redirection is done by an injected module.

 The choice to make a `MITM` is justified by several reasons:
  * Take advantages of a clean client (without modifications)
  * Easy to understand the network protocol